publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch92/schI/m__us_usc_t22_s8511.md

  __References in Text__

     This subchapter, referred to in introductory provisions, was in the original “this title”, meaning [Pub.
 L. 111–195, title I][/us/pl/111/195], July 1, 2010, [124 Stat.
-1316][/us/stat/124/1316], which enacted this subchapter, amended sections 287c, 2778, and 2780 of this title, [section 310 of Title 31][/us/usc/t31/s310], Money and Finance, and section 16 of the Appendix to Title 50, War and National Defense, enacted and amended provisions set out as notes under [section 1701 of Title 50][/us/usc/t50/s1701].
+1316][/us/stat/124/1316], which enacted this subchapter, amended sections 287c, 2778, and 2780 of this title, [section 310 of Title 31][/us/usc/t31/s310], Money and Finance, and [section 4315 of Title 50][/us/usc/t50/s4315], War and National Defense, enacted and amended provisions set out as notes under [section 1701 of Title 50][/us/usc/t50/s1701].
 For complete classification of title I to the Code, see Tables.

     Section 102 of this Act, referred to in par.
 (2), is [section 102 of Pub.
 L. 111–195][/us/pl/111/195/s102], which enacted and amended provisions set out as notes under [section 1701 of Title 50][/us/usc/t50/s1701], War and National Defense.